 - You will be asked to take off your shoes and belts and asked to take your computer out of its case while going through security.

 For more information please visit: http://www.tsa.gov/travelers/airtravel/prohibited/permitted-prohibited-items.shtm

 - Bring copies of your important health records.

-- Pack prescription notes, medications you take regularly (as for allergies), or anything you might not be able to afford here.
+- Pack prescription notes, medications you take regularly (as for allergies), or anything you might not be able to purchase here.

-- Bring tapes, CDs, photographs, cultural dress, maps, posters, little snacks from home and other items that will help you remain connected to your home and others to become familiar with your home country.
+- Bring photographs, cultural dress, maps, posters, little snacks and other items that will help you remain connected to your home and for others to become familiar with your home country.
 (There will be cultural presentations that most international students get involved in.)

 - The best advice is to travel light.
 Bring clothing and some favorite possessions.

 - Clothing: When you arrive in August, the weather will probably be around 80°F or 27°C. In general, we will have fairly warm weather into September when temperatures will begin to get cooler.
 As Connecticut College is near Long Island Sound, winter temperatures often can go below freezing (32°F or 0°).
 You will be able to purchase winter clothing here.